Disabled man joins European Space Agency's astronaut programme

 "We're making a first step by opening up this call to people that have certain types of physical disability, and we really hope we'll be flying them on a mission to the International Space Station," he told BBC News.

+"We inspired the world at London 2012 with the Paralympics, and I'm so proud that we'll be the first country to put a para-astronaut in space and show that space is indeed the new frontier.
+It's where humanity comes together, and it's where we destroy the barriers that are holding back this planet and mankind.
+It's a brilliant day for British science, and for British values," he told the BBC.

-The five new "career" astronauts are guaranteed flights, assuming they come though their training.
+Meanwhile, the five new "career" astronauts are guaranteed flights, assuming they come though their training.
 They were chosen from more than 20,000 applicants.

-On the diversity theme, the number of women wanting to join the corps was up significantly on the last recruitment in 2009, and this has fed through to the final selection.
+The number of women wanting to join the corps was up significantly on the last recruitment in 2009, and this has fed through to the final selection.
+Esa director general Josef Aschbacher said almost 50% of the recruits were women.

+One of those is astrophysicist Rosemary Coogan, 31, who has become the first British female Esa astronaut.

+Speaking to the BBC in Paris, Coogan said "Today is the beginning" and the training will be incredibly exciting, adding that she and her colleagues will "all be in it together".

+"I just feel really strongly about all of the things that space can do for us," she said.

-The announcement means that Samantha Cristoforetti will no longer be Esa's sole female astronaut.
+It means Samantha Cristoforetti will no longer be Esa's sole female astronaut.

 "I am just over-happy that finally we have some some new colleagues," she said.
 "It's going to be a much more diverse group, and I'm certainly looking forward to not being any more the only woman astronaut in the European astronaut corps.
 That's important because the current composition of our corps does not reflect where we are in society."